nuxt/docs/en/guide/configuration.md

 ### loading

-This option lets you customize the loading component Nuxt.js loads by default.
+This option lets you customize the loading component Nuxt.js uses by default.

 [Documentation about `loading` integration](/api/configuration-loading)

 ### modules

-This option lets you add Nuxt modules to your project.
+Wit this option you can add Nuxt modules to your project.

 [Documentation about `modules` integration](/api/configuration-modules)